One standard bouillon cube typically equals about 1 to 1.5 teaspoons of bouillon powder or paste when dissolved.

 Bouillon cubes have long been a kitchen staple for adding rich, concentrated flavor to soups, stews, sauces, and more.
 But translating the solid cube form into a liquid or powdered equivalent can be tricky.
 Understanding exactly how much flavor one bouillon cube provides in terms of teaspoons is essential for consistent cooking results.

-A typical bouillon cube weighs around 10 grams and contains dehydrated meat stock, salt, seasoning, and sometimes fat or MSG.
+A typical bouillon cube varies by brand and package size, and many common cubes fall somewhere around 4 to 11 grams.
+They usually contain dehydrated stock or flavor base, salt, seasoning, and sometimes fat, starches, MSG, or other flavor enhancers.
 When dissolved in water or crumbled directly into a dish, the cube imparts a concentrated burst of savory taste.
 However, the conversion between cubes and teaspoons depends on whether you’re measuring the cube’s weight, volume after crushing, or the equivalent amount of bouillon powder or paste.

 Why Precise Measurement Matters